Emmasheunn/Data-Analytics-Project/README.md

 Hello and Welcome to my Data WarehouseAnalytics Project

-This project simulates a workflow that integrates data warehousing processes, ETL process and Data Analysis using SQL Server to consolidate sales data enabling analytical reporting and informed decision-making through Power BI & Tableau.
+This project simulates a workflow and integrates data warehousing processes, ETL process and Data Analysis using SQL Server to consolidate sales data enabling analytical reporting and informed decision-making through Power BI & Tableau.

 Please find all resources such as the projects requirements and database architecture, Data Flow diagram and detailed planning and execution steps (Notion) in the resources folder.